-- Please use the Case Submission Template provided by SAGE as the basis for your submission. - Please read through the template and the guidance for each suggested section when planning your case study. - We also recommend reading some previously published case studies to see how the template structure looks in practice. - If you do not have access to SAGE Research Methods Cases, we recommend signing up for a 30-day free trial.
+- Please read the FAQs document. - Please use the Case Submission Template provided by SAGE as the basis for your submission. - Please read through the template and the guidance for each suggested section when planning your case study. - We also recommend reading some previously published case studies to see how the template structure looks in practice. - If you do not have access to SAGE Research Methods Cases, we recommend signing up for a 30-day free trial.
+Select 'SAGE Research Methods' and then 'SAGE Research Methods Cases'.